Advanced technological applications of the gate control theory regarding pain may allow us to control the pain switches in our brains.

 - Deep meditation can turn off the pain switch.
 Various martial artists make extensive use of the method.
 Indian fakirs walking on nails, hot coals in ritual ceremonies, and even swimming in ice water use the subconscious control of pain signaling.
 The disadvantage of this method is that it requires a lot of practice.

-The fact that the pain switches can be "turned off" only shows that pain is a subjective matter.
-It affects mental state, age, practice, personality, sex (women have higher endurance), breathing, culture, and more.
+The fact that the pain switches can be "turned off" only shows that pain is subjective.
+It affects mental state, age, practice, personality, sex (women have higher endurance), breathing, culture, etc.

-Continue reading: Subjective pain scale and how to determine the objective pain level.
+Continue reading: Subjective pain scale and determining the objective pain level.